rimutaka/posts/estimating-azure-sql-server-size-for-on-prem-migration/readme.md

 # Estimating Azure SQL Server Size for on-prem migration
-#### A example of estimating monthly running costs for a system with multiple MS SQL databases after migrating from on-prem to Azure
+#### This article is a real-file example of estimating monthly running costs for a system with multiple MS SQL databases after migrating from "on-prem" to Azure

-*Estimating the cost of migration from "on-prem" to the cloud should always include the running cost over the lifetime of the solution, not just the cost of labor to migrate.
-This report demonstrates how a low-cost migration results in high running costs that can be reduced by investing in code refactoring or architectural changes.*
+*Estimating the cost of migration from on-prem to the cloud should always include the running cost over the lifetime of the solution, not just the cost of labor to migrate.
+This report demonstrates how a low-cost migration results in high running costs that can be reduced by investing in code refactoring and architecture changes.*

 ## Background

-The real estate management system we had to migrate was hosted on 2 servers in a local data center.
-The data was partitioned into one DB per customer and several central DBs with shared data such as reports, lists of values and financial transactions.

-Our SQL databases were spread across two servers. *Server I* contained mostly customer DBs, one per customer and *Server II* had system, reporting and other databases shared between customers and front end apps.
+The real estate management system we had to migrate was hosted on 2 bare-metal servers in a local data center. *Server I* contained mostly customer DBs, one per customer and *Server II* had system, reporting and other databases shared between customers and front-end apps.

 ![intro](intro.png)

 ## Cost estimation methodology

 Microsoft offers a unified measure of Azure SQL performance called [Data Transaction Units (DTU)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu#single-database-dtu-and-storage-limits).
-Their [SQL server sizing calculator](https://dtucalculator.azurewebsites.net) can estimate the number of DTUs needed for a certain performance level.
-DTUs estimates can be later used to choose [service tiers](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu#compare-the-dtu-based-service-tiers) and [pricing plans](https://azure.microsoft.com/en-us/pricing/details/sql-database/elastic/).
+Their [SQL server sizing calculator](https://dtucalculator.azurewebsites.net) can estimate the number of DTUs needed for a certain performance level of an SQL database.
+DTUs estimates can be used to choose [service tiers](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu#compare-the-dtu-based-service-tiers) and [pricing plans](https://azure.microsoft.com/en-us/pricing/details/sql-database/elastic/).
 The standard process consists of 3 steps:

-1. Collect some representative "on-prem" performance data using a [PowerShell script](https://dtucalculator.azurewebsites.net) for a few key metrics:
+1. Collect some representative on-prem performance data using a [PowerShell script](https://dtucalculator.azurewebsites.net) for a few key metrics:
    * `Processor Total / %`,
    * `LogicalDisk Read/Write per sec`
    * `SQLServer Total\Log Bytes Flushed per sec`
 2. Upload the log files from Step 1 to [Azure DTU calculator](https://dtucalculator.azurewebsites.net)
-3. Choose the best sizing option given the performance estimates.
+3. Choose the best sizing option based on the performance estimates.

-## Estimating SQL Server I: Customer DBs
+## Estimating SQL Server I: *Customer DBs*

-This server was running on 7-year-old hardware with Windows Server 2012 on [End of Life support](https://support.microsoft.com/en-us/lifecycle/search?alpha=Windows%20Server%202012%20Standard).
+*Server I* was running on 7-year-old hardware with Windows Server 2012 on [End of Life support](https://support.microsoft.com/en-us/lifecycle/search?alpha=Windows%20Server%202012%20Standard).

 ![cust server info](sql-cust-server-info.png) ![customer server utilization](sql-cust-server-utilisation.png)